 Tax sites are open throughout Wayne County.
 We’ll help you file your taxes, give you advice on what to expect in the years to come, and connect you with a financial coach if you are wondering how to best use your refund.

-For added convenience in Detroit, drop-and-go tax sites allow you to drop off your tax forms at a convenient location and pick up your completed return a week later.
+In Detroit, neighborhood-based drop-and-go tax sites allow you to drop off your tax forms at a community location and pick up your completed return a week later.
+While you’re there, you can take advantage of other services offered by our community partners.

 If you do hire a paid accountant to help with your taxes, make sure you know ahead of time what your costs will be and what services they’re providing.